Question for Denmark: Why could the US allegedly eavesdrop? - WTMJ

 Reports in 2013 that the NSA listened in on German government phones, including Merkel’s, prompted a diplomatic spat between Berlin and Washington that soured otherwise good relations with Barack Obama’s administration.

-Merkel declared that “spying among friends” was unacceptable and said later that she stood by that comment.
+Merkel at the time declared that “spying among friends” was unacceptable.
 Still, there were also reports that Germany’s own BND intelligence agency may have helped the U.S. spy on European companies and officials.

+Former NSA contractor Edward Snowden, who revealed details of the secret U.S. eavesdropping programs in 2013, reacted to the DR report with a sarcastic tweet in Danish: “Oh, why didn’t anyone warn us?”

 She added the present government has “the same point of view ” as the former Social Democratic government led by Helle Thorning-Schmidt who was in power during that period: “the systematic wiretapping of close allies is unacceptable.”